 The American Express business card range

-There are six American Express business cards to choose from, with a variety of features to suit all types of businesses.
+There are five American Express business cards to choose from, with a variety of features to suit all types of businesses.

 I’ll look at the cards in more detail in the next article, but in summary the range includes:

-- two Qantas partner cards designed for Qantas loyalists, with my pick being the American Express Qantas Business Rewards Card (a charge card).
+- one Qantas partner card designed for Qantas loyalists: the American Express Qantas Business Rewards Card

 If, like me, you really value reward points, the Membership Rewards program has some distinct advantages.
 For example, you can transfer Membership Rewards points to 8-10 airline frequent flyer programs, depending on the card, which gives you more flexibility when booking flights.
 You can also use Membership Rewards points to pay for purchases on your card, which is not available with the Qantas cards.